-Read this blog on eCommerce search tags for more information.
+Read Ecommerce search by Expertrec for more information.

 In any eCommerce website, there is no one tool that is more important than the search bar that helps in sales.
 The real truth is that many eCommerce websites have been trying to get the secret sauce that drives great search experiences on Google.
 But hardly few eCommerce websites (including Amazon) have been able to get their search to Google’s level.
 Statistics have shown a high correlation between people who search and people who buy.
 This gives a great reason to optimize your eCommerce search engine.
 To be concise, the search bar is the eye of an eCommerce website.